 The surname Klaussen was first found in Bavaria, where the family contributed greatly to the development of an emerging nation and would later play a large role in the political conflicts of the area.
 The family branched into many houses, many of which acquired estates and manors throughout the surrounding regions, where they played significant roles in the social and political affairs.

-Important Dates for the Klaussen family
+Early History of the Klaussen family

 Klaussen Spelling Variations